federgraph/fleetrace-node-server/README.md

 ### Angular Clients
 - FR03A1 or similar.
-- FR03A1 can be configured via url query param, see link in `client/index.html`.
+- FR03A1 can be configured via url query param, see links in `client/index.html`.
-- The Angular client will be input or output.
+- The Angular client will be input or output, or both.
-- It can be both.

 You should check that the Angular client:
 - Evaluates the query param.
 (Calls initParams() in ngOnInit().)